CBCMusic/ajax-file-uploader/README.md

 ![Example](http://www.formtools.org/external/example2.png "Example")

 ### Features
-- Lets you add any number of file upload fields to your pages (not necessarily in a form)
+- Lets you add any number of file upload fields to your pages (not necessarily in a form).
 - max file sizes as customizable (on both client and server) and permitted file types to be uploaded.
-- shows a progress bar (CSS) to the user, or downgrades nicely to a simple loading swirly icon (IE9 and below)
+- shows a progress bar (CSS) to the user, or downgrades nicely to a simple loading swirly icon (IE9 and below).
-- lets you abort an upload before it's complete
+- lets you abort an upload before it's complete.
-- optional additional data can to be sent along with the file upload request
+- optional additional data can to be sent along with the file upload request.
-- Provides simple client-side validation for the user to (and throws errors on the server)
+- Provides simple client-side validation for the user to (and throws errors on the server).
-- Filename collision detection included (C#)
+- Filename collision detection included (C#).

 ### How it works
 There are two classes: `FileUploadField` and `FileUploader`.
 The former is a user control, which, when included in your